isw-kudos/kudos-docs/docs/boards/msgraph/outlook.md

 1. Open [Outlook](https://outlook.office365.com/mail/)

-      You should now see the `Kudos Boards` option in the menu of an email
+      You should now see the `Huddo Boards` option in the menu of an email

       ![example](/assets/msgraph/outlook7.png)